Should a crisis occur when you are abroad, it is important that you are prepared so that you know what to do and who to contact.

 - We also recommend that you register in the Norwegian Ministry of Foreign Affairs' travel Information portal.
 Then, the Ministry of Foreign Affairs can get in touch with you if something serious happens where you are located.

-- Keep yourself updated on the national and local security situation in the country/city you are travelling to.
+- Keep yourself updated on the national and local security situation in the country/ area you are travelling to.
 You must comply with advice from Norwegian and local authorities during your exchange.
 You will find information about this in the checklist.

 - Familiarize yourself with your and UiS' responsibility when it comes to study-related stays abroad.
 You will find information about this in the checklist.